Montgomery St. Peter Montgomery St. Peter

 Howard Smiths Wharves.
 A lively riverfront wharf under the Story Bridge with breweries, restaurants and walking paths.

 South Bank Parklands.
-A riverfront park with a leisurely walkways, an artificial beach, ferris wheel, vibey restaurants and cafes.
+A riverfront park with leisurely walkways, an artificial beach, ferris wheel, vibey restaurants and cafés.

 The Brisbane River